psevestre/openid-fapi/Financial_API_WD_001.md

 Authorization request and response are not authenticated.
 For higher risk scenarios, they should be authenticated.
-See Part 2, which uses request objects to achieve the message source authentication.
+See [Financial-grade API Security Profile 1.0 - Part 2: Advanced][Part2], which uses request objects to achieve the message source authentication.

 ### 7.3 Message integrity protection failure

 The authorization request does not have message integrity protection and hence request tampering and parameter injection are possible.
-Where such protection is desired, Part 2 should be used.
+Where such protection is desired, [Financial-grade API Security Profile 1.0 - Part 2: Advanced][Part2] should be used.

 The response is integrity protected when the ID Token is returned from the authorization endpoint.